domaincheck/wordpress-plugin/readme.txt

 **Domain Check**

 Domain Check allows you to see what domains and SSL certificates are coming up for expiration and to quickly locate the coupons, coupon codes, and deals from your favorite sites before renewing.
 Add any email addresses and have multiple people get alerts for upcoming domain renewals or SSL certificate expiration.
 You can also search for new domain names with the domain checker using hundreds of supported extensions and even check if your SSL certificates are working on a number of sites.
-All this plus bulk importing makes Domain Check the ultimate domain management tool.
+All this plus bulk importing makes Domain Check the best domain management tool for your domain portfolio.

 **Your Domains**